leobaiano/WC-MaxiPago/README.md

 To use it you must have an account on MaxiPago.

+## Thanks ##

+[Claudio Sanches](https://profiles.wordpress.org/claudiosanches/) and [Gabriel Reguly](https://profiles.wordpress.org/gabriel-reguly/) by develop an excellent code in PagSeguro WooCommerce plugin which served me as a starting base.

+[Suissa](https://www.facebook.com/suissa?fref=nf) by creating the post that originated the idea of developing the plugin

 ## Contribute ##

 You can contribute to the source code in our [GitHub](https://github.com/leobaiano/WC-MaxiPago) page.